GoonerM466/iptvboss-support-agent/docs/faq/32_epg_stopped_auto_syncing_nogui.md

 ```
 Check if EPGs sync manually.
 If manual works but automatic doesn't, it's a scheduling issue.

+### If issue persist
+Remove the current sync schedule and recreate

 **Check logs**: IPTVBoss logs should show sync attempts.
-If no log entries, the scheduler isn't running IPTVBoss.
+If no log entries, the scheduler isn't running IPTVBoss, should be set up again & monitored for future issues.

 ### Related Topics